Introducing Absolute Quantities¶

 Conversions Between Abstractions¶

-As absolute quantities share properties of both deltas and points with implicit origins, they should be explicitly convertible to those:
+As absolute quantities share properties of both deltas and points with implicit point origins, they should be explicitly convertible to those:

 or